ACCT-200 Financial Accounting

 ACCT-302 Intermediate Accounting II

 Continuation of ACCT-301, emphasizing accounting and reporting issues for investing and financing activities of a business enterprise.
 Additional coverage of latest developments in financial accounting.
 Special projects include cases and position papers requiring research into pronouncements of the FASB and IASB.
-Prerequisite: ACCT-301.
+Prerequisite: ACCT-301 or permission of the instructor.

 ACCT-305 Federal Taxation